-- 1. Issue a complex-wide Information Notice that 1) discusses risk assessment and its permitted uses under existing policies and requirements, and 2) emphasizes the need to effectively implement DOE quality assurance requirements for nuclear safety analyses; - 2.
-Charter a working group of risk assessment experts that will be available to assist in the review or development of methodologies for risk assessments to be used in nuclear safety applications at defense nuclear facilities, thereby enhancing the consistency and quality of such assessments and their use.
+1. Issue a complex-wide Information Notice to provide interim advice about existing policies on use of quantitative risk assessment in nuclear safety applications that 1) discusses risk assessment and its permitted uses under existing policies and requirements, and 2) emphasizes the need to effectively implement DOE quality assurance requirements for nuclear safety analyses;

+- 2. Charter a Risk Assessment Technical Experts Working Group (RWG) that will be available to assist in the review or development of methodologies for risk assessments to be used in nuclear safety applications at defense nuclear facilities, thereby enhancing the consistency and quality of such assessments and their use.
 To support this IP, the expert group's responsibilities will also include support for the research and evaluation efforts discussed in Section 5.0.
 A DOE Senior Technical Safety Manager will lead this group; - 3.
 Update the Nuclear Executive Leadership Training by revising the risk assessment module to enhance senior managers' understanding of existing DOE policy and requirements that apply to the use of risk assessment for nuclear safety applications at defense nuclear facilities; and - 4.
 Develop a new course on Risk Assessment for staff and managers who perform or review such activities at defense nuclear facilities.

-The Office of Health Safety and Security (HSS), in coordination with DOE's Program Secretarial Offices (PSOs), plans to issue the Information Notice, develop the charter and initiate establishment of the technical expert group, and the update the Nuclear Executive Leadership Training in calendar year 2009.
+The Office of Health Safety and Security (HSS), in coordination with DOE's Program Secretarial Offices (PSOs), plans to issue the Information Notice, develop the charter and initiate establishment of the technical expert group in early 2010.
+The update of the Nuclear Executive Leadership Training was completed in calendar year 2009.
 HSS has also initiated development of the new risk assessment course to be available through DOE's National Training Center in fiscal year 2010.